azoth-lang/azoth.language.reference/src/extensions.md

 ## Type Extensions

-A type (i.e. class, trait, or struct) can be extended with additional traits and methods using an extension.
+A type (i.e. class, trait, value, or struct) can be extended with additional traits and methods using an extension.
 Extensions modify the original type and as such the namespace they are declared in doesn't matter except that the extension must be visible to the consuming code.
 Extensions modify types.
-That is why the `class`, `trait`, or `struct` keyword is omitted.
+That is why the `class`, `trait`, `value`, or `struct` keyword is omitted.
 As such they can do things that aren't possible with regular declarations.

 ```azoth